shaimaa-hshalaby/Angular_Guide/00-Angular Introduction/README.md

 -  the angular2 is totally different than angular1, but the later versions are depending on the angular2
 -  after the angular2 version, the difference between version and version is very minor and the angular later versions are backwards compatible changes.
 -  the angular team releases a new version every 6 months

+# Angular concepts

+-  Angular implements core and optional functionality as a set of TypeScript libraries that you import into your applications.
+-  The basic building blocks of the Angular framework are **Angular components** that are organized into **NgModules**.
+-  NgModules collect related code into functional sets.
+-  an Angular application is defined by a set of NgModules.
+-  An application always has at least a root module that enables bootstrapping(launching the application).
+-  Component defines views (screen elements).
+-  Components use services (inject into components and provide specific functionality)
+-  Modules, components and services are classes that use decorators. for example(@NgModule{},@Component{}, ... )
+-  decorators are used in Angular to mark the class type and provide metadata that tells Angular how to use these classes.

 # What is npm?
 -  npm stands for Node Package Manager.